wix-playground/bird-droppings/README.md

 ### Interactive Google Map with KML layer

 #### Features
-* Map created with a KMZ file to create a KML layer.
+* Google Map created with a KMZ file to create a KML layer.
 * Search bar biased to the defined service region.
 * Selecting a search location adds a marker on the map.
 Previous search markers are deleted (this code can be deleted to allow multiple markers).